rakki194/cringe.live/docs/Technical Writing Style Rules.md

 ### Frontmatter Specifications

-- The YAML frontmatter provides metadata that Hugo uses to index and bundle the content correctly.
-This includes creating multiple URL aliases ensuring content is discoverable under various paths.
-- The uniformity in frontmatter keys and alias patterns guarantees that documentation remains well-structured and easily navigable, crucial for technical topics like LoRA training details.
+The YAML frontmatter provides metadata that Hugo uses to index and bundle the content correctly, including the creation of multiple URL aliases to ensure content is discoverable under various paths.
+Moreover, the uniformity in frontmatter keys and alias patterns guarantees that documentation remains well-structured and easily navigable, which is crucial for technical topics like LoRA training details.

 ### Hugo Shortcodes and Dynamic Content

-- Hugo shortcodes are used extensively to provide dynamic, reusable content components within the documentation.
-In addition to blurhash images, shortcodes include those for collapsible sections and related posts linking.
+Hugo shortcodes are used extensively to provide dynamic, reusable content components within the documentation.
+In addition to incorporating blurhash images, these shortcodes are also employed for collapsible sections and linking related posts.

 An example of a collapsible section shortcode is: